sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 Now that we have the destination, let's define our starting point and set some requirements for the "journey".

-### Starting point
+### <a name="starting_point"></a>Starting point

+> Throughout this article I will call both our imaginary chain and its token XYZ.

-Our imaginary chain is a well-established player in the wider blockchain ecosystem.<a name="footnote_5"></a>
+The XYZ chain is a well-established player in the wider blockchain ecosystem.<a name="footnote_5"></a>

 It already has a few million users (active addresses) on it.
-Almost the entirety of this user base comes from a very successful single app.<sup>[6](#footnote_6)</sup> This gives it a good moat compared to the competition and a ready user community with which to entice 3rd party developers.
+Almost the entirety of this user base comes from a very successful single app, to which they are very loyal.<sup>[6](#footnote_6)</sup> This gives it a good moat compared to the competition and a ready user community with which to entice 3rd party developers.

-The chain is implemented using the Cosmos SDK and allows EVM-compatible smart contract  development.
+XYZ is implemented using the Cosmos SDK and allows EVM-compatible smart contract  development.
 It  already has a number of dApps deployed on it.
 It has a reputation for stability, but it ranks lower than other L1s in number of dApps deployed.
 It has a high market cap, say top 50 or top 20; in other words it is not insignificant.
 However it's DeFi ecosystem is not as developed as other chains: the Total Value Locked (TVL) is low compared to other chains.

-In summary, the chain's team has "something".
-They do not start from zero; there is an existing user base, which should not be jeopardised.
-So any decision has to consider not only the upside opportunity, but also the downside risk.
+In summary, XYZ's team have "something" in their hands; they do not start from zero.
+There is an existing user base, which should not be jeopardised.
+Any decision has to consider not only the upside opportunity, but also the downside risk.

 ### Requirements

+Based on the discussion so far, we have some realistic requirements.
+Let's discuss them briefly, in semi-random order.

 * **Tech stack**
 Our chain is built using the Cosmos SDK, so there is existing know-how in the team and the ecosystem.